What to Send for Sympathy When Someone Dies

 If the grieving household has an active pet like a dog, you can either offer to walk their dog for them or better yet, provide them with a subscription to a dog walking or doggy daycare service.
 It is hard for people to get out of the house when they grieving, and oftentimes their daily routines change.
 If they have an active dog, consider researching the best dog-care companies in your area.

-Another great gift that we received (and didn't cost a thing) was written letters and memories.
+Another great gift we received (and didn't cost the giver a thing) was written letters and memories.
 We had friends write to us with their memories of my dad.
 One even said something along these lines:

 "I remember in grade school when your dad stood up for me when I was getting bullied.
 Although I never got to know him well, I will always remember the kindness he showed me that day."

-Whether it's written memories in a card or memories captured in video or photos, providing a family with unique memories of there loved one will be appreciated for a lifetime.
+Whether it's written memories in a card or memories captured in video or photos, providing a family with unique memories of their loved one will be appreciated for a lifetime.

 6. Fresh Fruit

 It's important for individuals who are grieving to have fresh food.
 They need all the nutrients they can get while their bodies undergo stress and weakened immunity.
-Offer them fresh fruits (a shipment of pears) or fresh nuts and berries from the farmers market.
-It's far more appropriate to be snacking on natural foods than cookies and doughnuts, so offer something alluring, healthy, and maybe even local.
+Offer them fresh fruits (a shipment of pears) or fresh nuts and berries from the farmer's market.
+Snacking on natural foods is far more appropriate than cookies and doughnuts, so offer something alluring, healthy, and maybe even local.

 7. Tea and Coffee